CrazyFedde/docs/commands.md

  - [List Level Roles](#ListLevelRolesCommand)
  - [Remove Level Role](#RemoveLevelRoleCommand)

-The **general.administrator** permission is required to run this command.
+The **Server Administrator** permission is required to run this command.

 #### Usage